What is a 911 dispatcher?

 - Consider enrolling in a 2-year 911 Dispatch certification program.

 - Work on your typing skills to make sure you meet the minimum requirements.

 - Go to a communications center near you and see firsthand what 911 dispatchers do.

 - Gain customer service experience if you don’t already have it.

 - Check what licenses might be required.

 - Develop essential skills you’ll need such as maintaining calm under pressure, controlling your emotions, building empathy and compassion, and improving your decision-making.

 - Improve your communication and organization skills.

-- Join an association to keep up with the latest trends, meet people with like interests, get training, etc. Some of the best associations for 911 dispatchers are:
+- Join an association to keep up with the latest trends, meet people with like interests, get training, etc. Some of the best associations are:

 911 dispatcher interview questions to expect